web-platform-dx/browserslist-config-baseline/README.md

 ### Target Baseline year feature sets

-To target a Baseline year, set the `targetYear` property to the desired year:
+To target a Baseline year, set the `baselineYear` property to the desired year:

 <!-- prettier-ignore -->
 ```json